pgappstudio/music-theory-companion-user-guide/home.md

 # Home
-Following musical tools are available in the Home screen:
+Welcome to the Music Theory Companion app!
+The Home screen is your gateway to a wide range of tools designed to enhance your music theory knowledge and assist in your compositions.
+Whether you're a beginner or a pro, you'll find everything you need to learn, practice, and create music.
+Below is a list of tools available on the Home screen, each with a brief description of its features.

+## Tools Available on the Home Screen
-## Composer
+### 1. Composer
-Compose your own songs with innovative chord progressions and lyrics.
+Note lyrics and chords, play chord progressions with metronome support, and practice instruments.
+Save and manage multiple songs on your device.
 [Know more...](composer.md)

-## Metronome
+### 2. Metronome
-Very accurate and simple metronome with 60+ configurable percussion sounds, configurable time signatures, speed trainer.
+Maintain a steady tempo from 10 to 500 BPM with 61 percussion sounds.
+Includes a speed trainer to gradually increase or decrease tempo.
 [Know more...](metronome.md)

-## Grand Piano
+### 3. Grand Piano
-A realistic Grand Piano with high quality sounds of 20+ instruments
+Play a realistic Grand Piano with high-quality sounds from over 100 instruments, perfect for practicing and composing.

-## Chord Library
+### 4. Chord Library
-Collection of 1000+ chords with showing how chords are formed and named.
+Explore a collection of over 1000 chords, understand how they are formed, and see their visual representations on piano, guitar, or staff.
 [Know more...](chord_library.md)

-## Circle of Fifths
+### 5. Circle of Fifths
-Shows Circle-of-Fifths and Circle-of-Fourths for any scale.
+Visualize and understand the Circle of Fifths and Fourths for any scale, helping you with key signatures and chord progressions.
 [Know more...](circle_of_fifth.md)

-## References
+### 6. References
-Online references to Musical Symbols, Musical Terminologies and useful Music Theory concepts.
+Access online references for musical symbols, terminologies, and important music theory concepts.
 [Know more...](reference.md)

-## Scales & Diatonic Chords
+### 7. Scales & Diatonic Chords
-Shows how diatonic triads and seventh chords are formed for any scale.
+Learn how diatonic triads and seventh chords are formed for any scale, with visual aids on piano, guitar, and staff notation.
 [Know more...](scales_and_chords.md)

-## Matching Diatonic Chords
+### 8. Matching Diatonic Chords
-Shows chord alternatives that can be played to accompany any note of any scale.
+Find chord alternatives that can accompany any note in any scale, enhancing your compositions with dynamic chord progressions.
 [Know more...](matching_chords.md)

-## Matching Scales
+### 9. Matching Scales
-Shows all possible scales that shares the chosen chords for any selected scale.
+Discover scales that share the same notes or chords as the selected scale, expanding your harmonic possibilities.
 [Know more...](matching_scales.md)

-## Multiple Scales
+### 10. Multiple Scales
-Tool helps composing using parallel scales, relative scales or totally unrelated scales.
-Helps borrowing chords from a different scale into your composition.
+Compose using parallel, relative, or unrelated scales, and borrow chords from different scales to add variety to your music.
 [Know more...](multi_scales.md)

-## Modulations
+### 11. Modulations
-Shows plenty of different chord progressions to smoothly change key from the selected source key to various destination keys.
+Explore various chord progressions to smoothly transition between keys, enriching your compositions.
 [Know more...](modulations.md)

-## Intervals
+### 12. Intervals
-A two octave interval tool useful for ear-training.
-It also shows the feelings associated with each interval.
+Study note intervals, practice ear training, and understand the emotions associated with each interval.
 [Know more...](intervals.md)

-## Scale Practice
+### 13. Scale Practice
-Helps practicing any scale with voice or instrument.
+Practice any scale vocally or with an instrument, with visual guides on piano, guitar, and staff notation.
 [Know more...](scale_practice.md)

-## Negative Harmony
+### 14. Negative Harmony
-Shows the Negative Harmony notes and chords for any selected scale and for the chromatic scale.
+Find negative harmony notes and chords for any scale and the chromatic scale, based on the Riemannian theory.
 [Know more...](negative_harmony.md)

-## Cube Dance
+### 15. Cube Dance
-A modern voice leading tool based on the Neo-Riemannian theory.
+Utilize modern voice leading based on Neo-Riemannian theory for smooth chord transitions, using the geometric dual of the Tonnetz.
 [Know more...](cube_dance.md)

-Select any of the tools and then view the help in that tool page to know more about them.
+Each tool is designed to help you master different aspects of music theory, from composing and practicing to referencing and understanding complex concepts.
+Tap on any tool to start exploring its features!

+We hope you enjoy using Music Theory Companion and that it helps you on your musical journey.
+If you have any questions or need assistance, don’t hesitate to reach out to us!